Package a desktop application manually

 First, prepare your application

-Review this guide before you begin creating a package for your application: Prepare to package an app (Desktop Bridge).
+Review this guide before you begin creating a package for your application: Prepare to package a desktop application.

 Create a package manifest

 Create a file, name it appxmanifest.xml, and then add this XML to it.